ridiculous/usable/README.md

 to reference methods through the `Model.usable_config.available_methods` hash.
 This way you can confidently call methods, just don't rely on the return value, because methods that are removed via `:only` will return `nil`.

-## Seperate included module from configurable methods
+## Separate included module from configurable methods

 Sometimes you want to define methods on the module but not have them be configurable.
 Define a module within the usable module namespace and name it `UsableSpec`, and `Usable` will use that module to configure the available methods.
 Any naming